cheind/py-motmetrics/README.md

 print(summary)
 ```

-`summary` displays as a MOTChallenge-style table and keeps the raw pandas data available:
+`summary` displays as a MOTChallenge-style table.
+With the dataframe extra
+installed, the raw pandas data is available on demand:

 ```python
 summary.df["mota"]